 Mount Fuji From the Airplane

-The best views of Mount Fuji can be enjoyed on domestic flights heading from Tokyo’s Haneda Airport to destinations in western Japan when the planes often fly very close to – if not right above – the mountain.
+The best view of Mount Fuji can be enjoyed on domestic flights heading from Tokyo’s Haneda Airport to destinations in western Japan when the planes often fly very close to – if not right above – the mountain.
 Flights from western Japan in the direction of Haneda Airport usually pass further south, but can still provide nice views.
 We took a flight from Haneda to Osaka to enjoy this view.

 Mount Fuji From Tokyo

 Of the numerous observation decks in Tokyo, the centrally located Bunkyo Civic Center provides some of the most striking views of Mount Fuji, as the mountain can be seen looming large behind the skyscrapers of the Shinjuku district.
 We also loved seeing it from the 41st floor Peak lounge at Park Hyatt, Tokyo.
 Do you see the perfectly shaped white-capped mountain in the background?
+How awesome to enjoy a cocktail while enjoying one of the best view of Mt Fuji!

 Mount Fuji From the Train

 Mount Fuji can be seen from the Tokaido Shinkansen between Tokyo and Osaka.
 When coming from Tokyo, the mountain appears on the right side of the train and is best viewed around Shin-Fuji Station, about 40-45 minutes into the journey.
 Sit on the left if you are coming from Osaka.
+See here for schedules and book your train tickets.

 Mount Fuji from Fujikawaguchiko Town